sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 The customer entity contains APIs related to registering customers into the loyalty program, managing loyalty accounts and updating subscription status of both registered and non-registered customers.
 It stores customer related information such as identifiers, profile details, custom field details, transactions, preferences, subscription details (mobile number/email id), tier details, points history and coupons history.

-Customer APIs allow you to:
+Customer APIs allow you to :

 * Register customers into your organization’s loyalty program
 * Update loyalty customers' profile information